Electronic Lockbox (E-Payments)

 The Department of Administration provides a broad set of services so that agencies can receive payments and remittance data electronically.
-These services are referred to as Electronic Lockbox Services, and include:
+These services are referred to as Electronic Lockbox (E-Payment) Services, and include:

 - Initial consultation to determine the most cost-effective and convenient combination of electronic lockbox services;